Manav76/flint_project/README.md

 External libraries installed : ethers

 #### heading 2
-To run this project locally you need to set run the npm install command , it will install all the reqd libraries
+To run this project locally you need to set run the npm install command , it will install all the reqd libraries and metamask extension on the browser

 Key features:
 App allows you to succesfully connect to your metamask wallet